mogenius/docs/mogenius/docs/services/Ubuntu.md

 **How to deploy**
 To set up Ubuntu, you can add it as a service to your cloudspace.
 Select Ubuntu from the service library and follow the instructions.
 You will be asked to create a repository for this service.
 This will contain a Dockerfile that holds major configuration details.
 Therefore you should set the repository visibility to "private".

-Once the service is running, using your external hostname and port, you can connect to the server:
+Once the service is running, using your external hostname and port, you can connect to the server.
+The default user and password is `mogenius`, so you can use the following command to start an SSH connection:
-`ssh root@tcp-mo2.mogenius.io -p [your port]`
+`ssh mogenius@tcp-mo2.mogenius.io -p [your port]`

-The default password is `mogenius`, please change it immediately through the Dockerfile.
+Please change the password immediately through the Dockerfile.